Skip to content

 The First Perk: Videos’ Value Proposition

-• Posts versions of the videos on social media: depending on the digital media channel, the company can post cuts or long versions of the videos.
+• Post versions of the videos on social media: depending on the digital media channel, the company can post cuts or long versions of the videos.
 For instance, the full videos on YouTube and the company’s website.
 Snippets on Instagram and Twitter, and a series of the video on Facebook.

 • Posting the videos inside other video content types: yes, that sentence is correct.
 Smart business owners make the best out of their video content by re-posting the videos created inside a webinar or a vlogging episode.

 • Minding desktop and mobile environments: Responsiveness is key.
 This is such a rookie mistake by new marketers and content creators.
-Not factoring in that the videos are responsive to diverse mobile tablets and cellphones as well as desktops and laptops could cost the company not using the same video on different outlets.
+Not factoring in that the videos are responsive to diverse mobile tablets and cellphones as well as desktops and laptops, could cost the company by not using the same video on different outlets.

 Video Marketing